 - Make your site more visually appealing – they have time to socialize, and if they are passionate about your site or specific products, they will very likely communicate to others on social networks and blogs.
 They are often the source of good marketing.

 - Keep them engaged – wandering shoppers in a retail store would pace up and down every aisle.
 They act similarly in online store, if they like your site they will study the items, rate them, write reviews etc. Clear navigation, cross-sell, up-sell and vivid images will keep them engaged.

 - good experiences with the store

 Brand loyalty: High Purchase probability: Medium/High Description: This segment usually makes up more than 50% of sales.
 Price is secondary for loyal shoppers, they value quality over price.
 UI/UX guidelines for Loyal Shoppers:

 - Encourage them to repeat orders – Allow them to save shopping carts and create lists of frequent purchases.

 - Reward loyalty – customers like feeling appreciated, so thank them for being loyal and encourage them to keep coming back.
 Whether it’s a discount or reward points, they will appreciate the effort.

 How to please everyone?

-When you know all types of shoppers, their shopping strategies and needs, you should put yourself in their position and see if you have all key approaches to satisfy their varied needs.
-Share of shopper types can vary greatly from one store to another, but almost each store has these main 5 types of customers.
-Knowing their behavior patterns will help us identify their problems and two main factors for successful store is understanding who your customers are and solve their problems before they arise.
+When you know all types of shoppers, their shopping strategies, and their needs, you should put yourself in their position and see if you have all key approaches to satisfy their varied needs.
+Share of shopper types can vary greatly from one store to another, but almost every store has these main 5 types of customers.
+Knowing their behavior patterns will help us identify their problems, and two main factors for a successful store are understanding who your customers are and solving their problems before they arise.
 If you feel your customers, no matter their type, could have a better experience while shopping on your store, get in touch.
-Our usability audit can give you detailed explanations on what to improve!
+Our usability audit can give you detailed explanations of what to improve!